 Positions that are not filled through the spring/summer/early fall USAJOBS announcement or positions that will become unfilled after the USAJOBS vacancy closes, will be returned to the regional or functional bureaus (IRM and OBO) for reassignment.
 Bureaus may advertise unfilled positions directly at post.

 - For general information:

-- 2021 EPAP Vacancy Announcement Guidance (State Department Cable)
+- 2023 EPAP Vacancy Announcement Guidance (State Department Cable coming soon)

 - EPAP Qualification Standards

 - Checklist: How to Prepare for USAJOBS EPAP Vacancy Announcement